 Cracks were starting to show.
-My one time preoccupation with looking good in public had slowly given way to feeling safe.
+My one-time preoccupation with looking good in public had slowly given way to feeling safe.
 This meant that my ample collection of properly starched dress shirts, worn among clean-lined, tailored suits had given way to a select few dress shirts that hadn’t been “tainted” through an unwanted encounter.
 And I was now alternating among two suits that had long lost their crisp form.
 The suits had grown frumpy and the wrinkles needed serious professional ironing, instead of just smoothing out with a wet hand, which is what I had been doing for a while now.
 At this stage most of my dress clothes had been thrown out because they had been worn during an unexpected encounter that induced some form of panic.
 To see them again, let alone wear them would be an unwelcome reminder of that incident so they were contaminated and now incurred the same fate as most of my material possessions – tossed into trash.

 And now early morning, another morning in which my body felt heavier than my now 120 pound frame and my spirit even heavier than that, I was getting ready for another day to head to a job that I hated.
+I hated it because I was failing at it.
+And I was failing because OCD was succeeding.

 As I stared at the pile of “safe work clothes” on the floor-space of my bedroom that was “safe” I felt embarrassed.
-Not because I had a small designated floor space that I had placed a large shopping bag on as a barrier and atop which I kept a select few, now very few, pile of dress clothes.
+Not because I had a small designated floor space that I had placed a large shopping bag on as a barrier and atop which I kept a select few, (now very few), pile of dress clothes.
 I hadn’t been using my closet since the night of my housewarming because I placed the tainted clothes I wore from that night into the closet, thereby tainting all the other clothes in the closet.
 I thought I would be able to push through my trigger from that night and wear the outfit I wore that night again (I really liked that outfit) and so after my house warming party I hung the clothes back in my closest determined to wear them again and not give in to the OCD compulsion to throw them out.

 And now as I stared at the pile early in the morning as I prepared to get ready for work, I was embarrassed that I had to wear one of these wrinkled shirts paired with a pair of crumpled trousers.
 They must now be familiar to my colleagues.
-I had been alternating between four dress shirts and two dress pants for about a ninety days now as I hadn’t had any time to buy new clothes, since all my free time, as well as almost all of my non-free time, was occupied by ritualizing.
+I had been alternating between four dress shirts and two dress pants for about ninety days now as I hadn’t had any time to buy new clothes, since all my free time, as well as almost all of my non-free time, was occupied by ritualizing.
 It was more extensive in my free time since I had privacy to engage in it and so that left no time for other tasks that I once had done in my free time.

 I cringed to think about what my colleagues must have thought or even whispered to each other when I showed up to work looking like I had slept in my work clothes and wearing these few same crumpled clothes in much too frequent cycles.
 I mean I wasn’t able to place even a week apart between wearing the same things.
 Of course people at work would notice this.
 Of course they would judge me for it.
 I was embarrassed.
 I almost felt humiliation but wouldn’t allow myself to ponder my appearance long enough to reach that emotion because then I wouldn’t be able to get dressed and show up to work.
 I knew I had to make time to get some new clothes.